Chiang Kai-shek Memorial Hall

-The Chiang Kai-shek Memorial Hall (中正紀念堂 (zhōngzhèng jìniàntáng, Tiong-chèng-kí-liām-tn̂g)) is a national monument and tourist attraction erected in memory of Chiang Kai-shek, former President of the Republic of China.
-It is located in Taipei, Taiwan.
+The Chiang Kai-shek Memorial Hall (中正紀念堂 (zhōngzhèng jìniàntáng, Tiong-chèng-kí-liām-tn̂g)) is a national monument and tourist attraction erected during Taiwan’s martial law period in memory of Chiang Kai-shek, former President of the Republic of China.
+In recent years, the site has also incorporated remembrance of Taiwan’s martial law period (1949–1987).

 The monument, surrounded by a park, stands at the east end of Memorial Hall Square.
 It is flanked on the north and south by the National Theater and National Concert Hall.
+It has been likened by some to a Taiwanese analogue to the Lincoln Memorial.

 Description

 The Memorial Hall is white with four sides.
 The roof is blue and octagonal, a shape that picks up the symbolism of the number eight, a number traditionally associated in Chinese culture with abundance and good fortune.
 Two sets of white stairs, each with 89 steps to represent Chiang's age at the time of his death, lead to the main entrance.
 The ground level of the memorial houses a library and a museum documenting Chiang Kai-shek's life and career, with exhibits detailing Taiwan's history and development.
-The upper level contains the main hall, in which a large statue of Chiang Kai-shek is located, and where a guard mounting ceremony takes place at regular intervals.
+The upper level contains the main hall, in which a large statue of Chiang Kai-shek is located.